-In addition to a very long and different name, Withlacoochee River Electric Cooperative, Inc., is different from many electric utilities with which you may have been associated.
-The name Withlacoochee River Electric was chosen in 1941 as a common thread that ran through the Cooperative’s original service area (Citrus, Hernando and Pasco).
-The title “Cooperative” signifies the non-profit status of your utility.
+The name Withlacoochee River Electric Cooperative, Inc., was chosen as a tribute to the Withlacoochee River, which was a common thread through the Cooperative’s original service area (Citrus, Hernando and Pasco counties) in Florida.
+The title “Cooperative” signifies the not for profit status of your utility.

 The first member was connected on April 4, 1947.
-The first operating report ending on May 31, 1947, reflected sales of 862 KWH at a cost of $0.19 per KWH.
-Today your Cooperative’s energy sales exceed 200 million KWH per month, at a cost of less than $0.091 per KWH.
+The first operating report ending on May 31, 1947, reflected sales of 862 kWh at a cost of $0.19 per kWh.
+Today, your Cooperative’s energy sales on average exceed 363 million kWh per month, at a cost of less than $0.09 per kWh.

-Although the numbers have changed considerably the Cooperative principles remain the same today:
+Although the numbers have changed considerably the main core of the seven Cooperative principles remain the same today:

 - Democratic Control – Board of Trustee members are elected by the membership.
 Each member has one vote.
 Trustees set policy and employ the General Manager.
 Trustees serve three-year terms and ballots are cast by mail.

-- Economic Participation – As a non-profit organization any funds remaining at the end of the year are returned to the membership through the Capital Credits process and Revenue Rate Reductions.
-To date, your Cooperative has returned more than $307 million to our member-owners.
+- Economic Participation – As a not for profit organization any funds remaining at the end of the year are returned to the membership through the Capital Credits process and Revenue Rate Reductions.
+To date, your Cooperative has returned more than $459 million to our Member-Owners.

 - Concern for Community – Your Cooperative is proud to be a Main Street company involved in projects to make our community a better place.